-The ancient city of Luang Prabang, in the northern part of Laos, can be reached by air, bus or river.
+Getting there: The ancient city of Luang Prabang, in the northern part of Laos, can be reached by air, bus or river.
 We flew in from Thailand on Bangkok Airways, a 90-minute flight and were picked up by minivan outside the small airport, courtesy of the guest house.
 The airport is only a few kilometres from this pretty town's Unesco World Heritage Site-approved historic centre so a motorbike-run tuk tuk is another option if you have to sort yourselves out.

 Check-in experience: Chang, the guest house's superb manager, was waiting for us with a cool watermelon juice and spent a while chatting to us about what to see and do in the city and answering our questions.
 While this was happening our bags were whisked away to our room on the first floor where towel swans awaited us on the beds.